airbnb/backpack/README.md

 Setting up testing is easy.
 Clone the repo and `cd` into /backpack.js and run `npm install` to install all the dependencies.
 You can find the list of dependencies in the _package.json_ file.

-There are
+There are few ways you can run the specs:

-You can run `npm test` which will run `jasmine-node --color --coffee ./spec` for you.
-If you're into the verbose thing you can run `jasmine-node --color --verbose --coffee ./spec` in the command line.
+  - `npm test` - runs `jasmine-node --color --coffee ./spec`
+  - `cake test` - runs `jasmine-node --color --coffee ./spec`
+  - `cake test:verbose` - runs `jasmine-node --color --verbose --coffee ./spec
+  - `jasmine-node`
+      USAGE: jasmine-node [--color|--noColor] [--verbose] [--coffee] directory

+      Options:
+        --autotest         - rerun automatically the specs when a file changes --color            - use color coding for output --noColor          - do not use color coding for output -m, --match REGEXP - load only specs containing "REGEXPspec" --verbose          - print extra information per each test run --coffee           - load coffee-script which allows execution .coffee files --junitreport      - export tests results as junitreport xml format --teamcity         - converts all console output to teamcity custom test runner commands.
+(Normally auto detected.)
+        --runWithRequireJs - loads all specs using requirejs instead of node's native require method --test-dir         - the absolute root directory path where tests are located --nohelpers        - does not load helpers.
+        -h, --help         - display this help and exit